hdavid/Spotify-Song-Downloader-PyQt5/README.md

 ## Author

-- based on code from [Surenjanath Singh](https://github.com/surenjanath)
+- based on code from [Surenjanath Singh](https://github.com/surenjanath) and from https://github.com/MattJaccino/spotify-downloader
 - see the wonderful [Building an Interface for our Spotify Song Downloader with PyQt5](https://surenjanath.medium.com/building-an-interface-for-our-spotify-song-downloader-with-pyqt5-fa0442909be9)

 ## License